 As with all activities involving horses, therapeutic riding improves the cognitive, physical, emotional and social well-being of participants.
-Heartland’s PATH Intl Certified Instructors teach adaptive riding skills to adults and children with varying special needs focusing on an individual’s abilities and goals.
+Heartland’s PATH Intl Certified Instructors teach adaptive riding skills to adults and children with varying special needs.
+Lessons focus on an individual’s abilities and goals.
 As participants learn horsemanship and riding skills, they gain a sense of freedom and independence, interact with peers, and learn new skills in a fun-filled environment.

 The motion of the horse can be very therapeutic.
 The rhythmic movement of a horse mimics a human gait and moves the rider’s body in a way that improves balance, strength, muscle control and tone, flexibility and coordination.

 Therapeutic riding lessons are appropriate for individuals aged five and over who are able to self-support while seated and are deemed safe to ride by their physician.
 Once a rider application has been completed, you will complete a short evaluation with our instructors and then placed in an age and ability appropriate weekly class.

 Each class is 45 minutes for the duration of a 16 week session.
 Due to the generosity of donors, we are able to keep our fees lower than our costs.
 The fee per lesson is $40.
 Scholarships are available and no rider will be turned away due to inability to pay.
 Please email info@HTRkc.org for questions regarding rider eligibility, the application process, and scholarship qualifications.